jankais3r/DNoiSe/README.md

 ## Recommended setup
 1. Run this on the same machine that hosts your pi-hole instance.
+2. Pair this with [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy) or some other DNSCrypt/DoH client to make sure your ISP can't snoop on your queries.
-2. Put this in your `crontab -e` to make it run after reboot `@reboot /usr/bin/python /home/pi/DNoiSe.py`
+3. Put this in your `crontab -e` to make it run after reboot.
+`@reboot /usr/bin/python /home/pi/DNoiSe.py`
-3. That's all there is to it.
+4. That's all there is to it.
 The script will sample network activity every minute and add 10% extra DNS queries made randomly to Cisco's top 1M domain list.